 Next try reverse curls, which also target the core with little risk to the lower back.
 For one, the hips are tucked (posterior tilt) throughout this move, so the lumbar spine has little chance to hyperextend or arch (anterior tilt).

 As for frequency, with abdominal exercises you can do them every day if you want.
 The abs are endurance, not power muscles so don’t really need a day’s rest in between.
 Go by how your back feels.Do abdominal exercises every day if you want!
 The abs are endurance, not power muscles so don't really need a day's rest in between.
 Click To Tweet

 Alexandra: After you’ve tried these, please check back in and let us know which exercises were most comfortable, which were most effective, and so on.
 We want to know how you progress.

-The most pain-free exercise you can benefit from today and every day is to subscribe to our YouTube channel and blog.
-Please also follow us on Twitter: AlexandraFunFit and KymberlyFunFit and Instagram: KymberlyFunFit and AlexandraFunFit.
-Or click now on the icons above.
-Please share and subscribe!
+ACTION: The most pain-free exercise you can benefit from today and every day is to subscribe to our YouTube channel and blog.
+Enter your email and claim your bonus as well!